Why Is Silver Manipulation So Absurd?

 In spite of tepid demand for aluminum worldwide after the Great Recession, the amount of time required for aluminum delivery has increased 20-fold — from six weeks to 16 months — since the company was purchased.
 This could be explained by shortages or logistical issues, if any existed.
 The company is actively making the process inefficient.

-Since 2008, the company's stockpile of aluminum grew from 50,000 tons to a massive 1.5 million tons today.
+Since 2008, the stockpile of aluminum grew from 50,000 tons in 2008 to a massive 1.5 million tons today.
 Industry rules require at least 3,000 tons be moved out of warehouses each day.

 However, instead of delivering the metal to buyers, Goldman is just shuffling the metal between warehouses to skirt the intent of the rules.